xiix0/scam/README.md

-"You have been in Afghanistan, I perceive."
+You never have to change anything you got up in the middle of the night to write.
-		-- Sir Arthur Conan Doyle, "A Study in Scarlet"
+		-- Saul Bellow